btcpayserver/btcpayserver-doc/docs/Contribute/ContributeDev/ContributeDevCode.md

 $ git push origin Fix/BugBranch
 ```
-See your new branch has been created on you www.Github.com BTCPayServer Fork, review changes and create Pull Request.
+See your new branch has been created on you www.Github.com BTCPay Server Fork, review changes and create Pull Request.

 ## Create a Branch of a Pull Request

 A great way to contribute without having to be an advanced developer is by testing other contributor's pull requests.
-Manual testing is a great way to help other's and ensure that BTCPayServer code changes are working properly.
+Manual testing is a great way to help other's and ensure that BTCPay Server code changes are working properly.
 Here is an example of how to make a branch of someone else's pull request, using this previous PoS Pull Request https://github.com/btcpayserver/btcpayserver/pull/454.
 Open a GitBash terminal and navigate to your _clone local path_ with the command: `$ cd Documents/Github/btcpayserver` and use `git status` to check you don't have any other staged commits (git status is clear).

 ```bash
 $ git status